manuelvanrijn/manuelvanrijn.github.com/source/_posts/2013-07-23-developing-ruby-on-rails-on-windows.markdown

 As you can see I've setup Git, Ruby with rbenv, SQLite, MySQL, PostgreSQL and node.js for the asset pipeline.
 The `apt` cookbook is for running `apt-get dist-upgrade` and the cookbook `database` will be used later to create users to access the databases.

 You could skip one or two of the database servers if you like, but it can't harm if you do install them all and don't use them.

+Note: the `database` cookbook is provided with additional actions to set superuser privileges to PostgreSQL and MySQL.

 #### Downloading the cookbooks